Yewchi/vulft/RESULTS.md

 	PID#7 exits fountain to grab the arcane rune once PID#6 reveals it with hero vision.

-	The bottom bounty rune is not picked up.
+	The bottom river bounty rune is not picked up.

 ### 8:00
 	A haste rune spawns top.